sarun2104/being_data_scientist/Data_Cleaning/Readme.md

 Next, we'll need to rename the columns to better reflect what they represent.
 We can use the pandas.DataFrame.rename() method on dataframes to accomplish this.

 The next six columns ask the respondent to rank the Star Wars movies in order of least favorite to most favorite.
 1 means the film was the most favorite, and 6 means it was the least favorite.
 Each of the following columns can contain the value 1, 2, 3, 4, 5, 6, or NaN.
 Fortunately, these columns don't require a lot of cleanup.
 We'll need to convert each column to a numeric type, though, then rename the columns so that we can tell what they represent more easily.We can do the numeric conversion with the pandas.DataFrame.astype() method on dataframes.

-Now that we've cleaned up the ranking columns, we can find the highest-ranked movie more quickly.
-To do this, we can take the mean of each of the ranking columns using the pandas.DataFrame.mean() method on dataframes.